nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

-could build a single image that installs both livegrep and `nginx` and the configuration for all three components, and invoke it in different ways; That'd be easiest but feels kludgy and wouldn't scale past a certain point.
+could build a single image that installs both livegrep and `nginx` and the configuration for all three components, and invoke it in different ways; That'd be easiest but feels kludgy and wouldn't scale past a certain point [^build].
 What I wanted to do was build four images: A base image containing the `livegrep` build artifacts, and then three specialized images for each service:

     ubuntu  <-- livegrep/base  <-- livegrep/backend